warner-benjamin/optimi/docs/index.md

 opt = AdamW(model.parameters(), lr=1e-3, weight_decay=1e-2)
 ```

-## Difference from PyTorch Optimizers
+## Difference from PyTorch

 optimi optimizers do not support compilation, differentiation, or have capturable versions.

-optimi Adam optimizers do not support AMSGrad and SGD doesn’t support Nesterov momentum.
+optimi Adam optimizers do not support AMSGrad and SGD does not support Nesterov momentum.
 Optimizers which debias updates (Adam optimizers and Adan) calculate the debias term per parameter group, not per parameter.

 ## Optimizers